derryl0925/cse15l-lab-reports/lab1.md

 Once you are there, select the proper installation for your device (Windows, Mac, Linux)

-Commands are different between Windows and Mac/Linux, **git** allows us to use Mac/Linux commands on Windows

 To download git, visit: https://gitforwindows.org/
 You will be taken to a screen that looks like:
 ![image](installingGit.png)

+We want to install git if on Windows because commands are different between Windows and Mac/Linux.
+Installing **git** allows us to use Mac/Linux commands on Windows.

 Follow steps <a href="https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994"> here </a> to set default terminal to **git bash** in VScode.